The terms hot tub, jacuzzi, and spa keep popping up when you do your Google hot tubs. So, what’s the difference between a hot tub and a jacuzzi?

-Yes, those terms all mean the same thing; a hot tub.
-More often they refer to above-ground hot tubs, but they can be used for in-ground as well.
-Jacuzzi is simply a brand name of hot tub.
-The term spa can also refer to businesses that offer things like facials and massage in addition to hot mineral baths.
+The terms hot tub, spa, and Jacuzzi all mean the same thing; a hot tub, although spa can also refer to a resort.
+Typically they refer to above-ground hot tubs, but they can be used for in-ground as well.
+And Jacuzzi is simply a brand name.

 But there’s a lot more

 What’re the differences between all three?
 Is one better than the other?
 Do they come with different features?

 Keep on reading to find out the differences or similarities between hot tubs, spas, and jacuzzis.

 Looking to get a quote on a new hot tub?